Dev Guide

 Note

-Forms are only available to Hosted and Channel apps.
+Forms are only available for hosted apps.

+App settings forms are divided into sections, where users view and complete one section at a time, but can switch between the sections as desired.
 Sections contain one or more form elements or input fields.
 Each field has a number of required properties:

-label - A visible label next to the field when the form is rendered
+• label – A visible label next to the field when the form is rendered.

-Create a setup form
+Create a settings form

 sections: